 Evolving Military Doctrine

 Even in the military, there is a growing recognition of the importance of critical thinking and individual initiative.
-Modern military doctrine emphasizes the need for soldiers to be able to adapt to changing circumstances and to make independent decisions in the absence of direct orders.
+Even so, modern military doctrine emphasizes the need for soldiers to be able to adapt to changing circumstances and to make independent decisions in the absence of direct orders.
 This approach, known as "mission command," empowers lower-level commanders to exercise their judgment and to take initiative in order to achieve broader strategic objectives.

 Data and Statistics on Obedience and Authority